AI-Admin-Hero.jpg

 Alvin Klevorick

-Alvin Klevorick is the John Thomas Smith Professor of Law and Professor of Economics at Yale Law School.
+Alvin Klevorick is the John Thomas Smith Professor of Law at Yale Law School, Professor of Economics in the Department of Economics at Yale University, and Counselor to the Dean at Yale Law School.
 His subject areas are antitrust and economic regulation, law and economics, torts, market organization, and economic theory.

 Zachary Liscow